Best Ukulele Pickup: Buying Guide

 When Would I use a Ukulele Pickup

-Here are some ideas when Ukulele Pickup may come in handy to your instrument:
+Here are some occasions when a Ukulele Pickup would come in handy:

 Big Venues